mfessenden/SKTiled/README.md

     // do something fiery here...
 }

-// query tiles from all layers let tiles = tilemap.tilesAt(2, 4)
+// query tiles at a specific coordinate let tiles = tilemap.tilesAt(2, 4)
 ```